MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-alter-folder.md

 |--------|-------------|---------------------------------------------|----------------------------------|------------------------------|---------------|-----------|-----------|------------------|-----------|------------------|------------------------------|------------|
 | MyView | MyTable     | MyTable \| summarize take_any(*) by Column1 | 2023-02-26T16:40:03.3345704Z     | 2023-02-26T16:44:15.9033667Z | Completed     | true      | true      | "Updated folder" |           | true             | 2023-02-23T14:01:42.5172342Z |            |

-### Set the folder of a materialized view to one two levels under root
+### Set the folder of a materialized view to two levels under root

 The following command sets the folder in which a materialized view must be shown to two levels under **Materialized Views** folder: